oVirt/ovirt-site/source/develop/release-management/process/making-an-release.md

 Missed someone?
 Please add!

-Typical announce for social media:
+A typical announcement for social media:

 ```
 The #oVirt project community is pleased to announce the general availability of the new stable release
 of the #opensource #virtualization solution for your entire #enterprise: oVirt <new version>.
-Read more about it on <link to blog announce>.
+Read more about it on <link to announcement blog post>.
 ```

 Typical blog post: https://blogs.ovirt.org/2022/01/ovirt-4-4-10-is-now-generally-available/